takeyamayuki/RESTuino/README.md

 In embedded development, we have `Arduino` and `CircuitPython` as software initiatives to improve development productivity.
 Today, a new standard in embedded development is born.
 It is the `RESTuino`, interactive embedded development firmware for ESP32.

-Specifically, you can specify a GPIO number in the URL, `POS`T to define a pin state (digitalWrite, digitalRead, etc.), `PUT` to update the value (digitalWrite to HIGH, LOW, etc.), `GET` to get current information, `DELETE` to disable a pin state DELETE can be used to disable the pin status.
+Specifically, you can specify a GPIO number in the URL, `POST` to define a pin state (digitalWrite, digitalRead, etc.), `PUT` to update the value (digitalWrite to HIGH, LOW, etc.), `GET` to get current information, `DELETE` to disable a pin state.
 And if you do `save`, the pin state is saved in EEPROM, so it is easy to operate as client-side software in IoT.

 # Requirements